-It’s easier than ever to pay your rates and get your invoice – register for electronic services by clicking here (external link)
+It’s easier than ever to pay your rates – register for electronic services by clicking here (external link)

 Find out more

-The Southland District Council offers ratepayers the option to pay their rates by weekly and fortnightly direct debit – and you can choose which day to pay.
+The Southland District Council offers ratepayers the option to pay their rates by direct debit by any of the following frequencies:

-Just download this form [PDF, 731 KB] and return it to:
+Just download this form [PDF, 235 KB], fill in your details, sign, and return it to:

 Southland District Council

 Payment via telephone or internet banking is available through most banks.
 These services allow you to pay your rates at any point in time and from anywhere in the country.

 If paying by telephone banking, please contact Council on 0800 732 732 to obtain the specific details that you need to provide to your bank in order to use this service.